ASSESSMENT IN THE CLINICAL ENVIRONMENT

 • Published On: 30-05-2024

 As mentioned by Nursing and Midwifery Council (NMC), mentorship is qualified midwife and nurse who are accountable for enabling performance evaluation, learning and making evidence for accomplishment or the non-achievement of mentee in a non-threatening way in the clinical environment (NMC, 2013).
 Mentors are the individual who gives instruction and advice to the student nurse and midwives and listens to their issues in order to focus on their professional development and skill enhancement.
 In the clinical environment, mentors play important roles in conducting supporting learning environment for the students.
 Through creating a dynamic learning experience, mentors can assist student nurse and midwives to develop their professions skills.
+For those seeking nursing dissertation help, understanding how mentors facilitate learning and assessment in the clinical setting is vital.
 Purpose of this assignment is to discuss the ways in which the mentor can facilitate the learning and assessment in the clinical environment.

 Whatsapp